Swiss Data Aggregator DAGI FAQs

 How do I change the table format of my opened CSV file?

-- Select your whole dataset (Cnrtl + A).
+- Select your whole dataset (Crtl + A).

 - Click on Conver to range in the Ribbon (Second element, bottom line, on the left of the Table Design ribbon).